Back to All Case Studies

 Scheduling Inefficiency Diagnostic Signals

-• long email threads attempting to find meeting availability
+• Long email threads attempting to find mutual availability before any meeting can be booked

 Client Profile